radiofrance/rf-liquidsoap/README.md

 ### Listening

-By default, the liquidsoap main loop produces blank audio when nothing is fed into the SRT input ports.
-It means that if liquidsoap is started, you can already listen to the blank stream using the Icecast URL or the HLS playlist.
+By default, the Liquidsoap main loop produces blank audio when nothing is fed into the SRT input ports.
+It means that if Liquidsoap is started, you can already listen to the blank stream using the Icecast URL or the HLS playlist.

 In the following example we use `ffplay` as our audio player, but you could use